Why We’re Sharing our Instrument for Measuring Social Connectedness

 In fact, the very first thing FJC did in response to October 7 was to organize, host, and facilitate a virtual gathering so that our field could be together in their grief and shock.
 During this hour together they felt heard, held, and cared for.
 And in the months since then we have continued to gather our professionals to strategize the best path forward as a unified field, share best practices, and support each other.

 Right now, the entire North American Jewish community needs spaces where they can heal, process emotions, and have potentially difficult conversations.
 Jewish camps provide those spaces, and FJC is partnering with them to make sure they have the tools and resources they need.
-To this end, we are bringing nearly 50 camp directors to Israel on educational trips to learn firsthand about the impacts of the war and how to bring what they learn back to their camps.
+To this end, we are:

-We are also providing a training series on Israel education at camp and how to manage and navigate difficult conversations with different perspectives among campers and staff.
+• Providing a training series on Israel education at camp and how to manage and navigate difficult conversations with different perspectives among campers and staff.

-Additionally, we are Raising funds for camps to hire Israel educators (Israelis and Americans) to visit camps for one-week sessions or the whole summer who are artists, musicians, etc.
+• Raising funds for camps to hire Israel educators (Israelis and Americans) to visit camps for one-week sessions or the whole summer who are artists, musicians, etc.

-FJC is partnering with other organizations such as JAFI and Mosaic United to bring Israeli teens to our camps and ensure that those camps have the mental health and wellness professionals in place to support them.
+• Partnering with other organizations such as JAFI and Mosaic United to bring Israeli teens to our camps and ensure that those camps have the mental health and wellness professionals in place to support them.

-Finally, we are supporting camps to hire the best staff members possible, both domestically and from Jewish communities around the world.
+• Supporting camps to hire the best staff members possible, both domestically and from Jewish communities around the world.

 There are 180,000 “Sashas” who will be at Jewish camp this summer.
-Many of them are returning campers, but all of them will be attending camp for the first time since October 7 rocked the global Jewish community to the core.
-With well-trained staff and skilled educators to facilitate meaningful conversations, camp will bolster campers’ Jewish identity, and sense of belonging, connection, and community, which is needed now more than ever.
+Many of them are returning campers, but all of them are coming to camp for the first time after October 7th rocked our community to the core.
+With well-trained staff and skilled educators to facilitate meaningful conversations, camp will provide campers with the Jewish identity, belonging, connection, and community that they always have— and that they need now more than ever.
+I am truly grateful that Jewish camp exists, and I can’t wait to visit our camps this summer.
+I know that Sasha and thousands of others will feel safe, seen, and connected, and will experience a summer filled with joy and hope.

 originally published in the Jerusalem Post